 What is NERC CIP

-At the time of writing, these frameworks are comprised of 11 control families, with another 5 subject to enforcement in the future.
+At the time of writing, these frameworks are comprised of 11 control families, with another 5 subjects to enforcement in the future.
 These are mandated for energy and utility companies operating within the Bulk Electric System to protect critical cyber assets and minimize risk and manipulation by bad actors seeking to cause damage.
 These controls are listed below with their CIP compliance definition:

 CIP-002-5.1a Cyber Security - BES Cyber System Categorization